nokeeo/donald-pinckney.github.io/_posts/2017-06-06-content-coming-soon.md

 Welcome to Donald's blog!
 Since I just made it a few days ago, there isn't a lot of content here yet, but I'm planning to write some posts over the next few weeks.

-To give you a sneak preview of what to expect, I'll likely post about topics in these areas:
+To give you a sneak preview djpinckney@ucdavis.edu of what to expect, I'll likely post about topics in these areas:

 1. Machine Learning
 2. Programming Languages